AlexDeveloperUwU/liberteis/docs/db/eventsController.md

 - `getEvents`: retrieves all event data from the database

-- `getEventByName`: retrieves the event data from the database based on the given event name
+- `getEventByTitle`: retrieves the event data from the database based on the given event title

 - `updateEvent`: updates the event data in the database based on the given event ID